Martinez-Gregorio-Hector/workflow_to_analysis_WES/README.md

 |	+--README.md
 ```

+* [**bin**](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/bin): Contains a [README](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/bin) that explain how is organized the workflow and [script](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/bin) to to analyze WES.

+Contains the script and a README
-* [**bin**](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/bin): This subdirectory contains the scripts and a README that explain how is organized the workflow to analyze WES.
+This subdirectory contains the scripts and a README that explain how is organized the workflow to analyze WES.

 * [**data**](https://github.com/Martinez-Gregorio-Hector/workflow_to_analysis_WES/tree/master/data): This subdirectory contains data such HeatMap, MutationalSignature, VariantsToStack, bam, fastq, sam, and vcf files.